VishnuGonuguntla/Labs_OptimizationForEngg-SS25/README.md

 # Labs_OptimizationForEngg-SS25
+Course: Optimization for Engineers
+Professor Dr. Johannes Hild Friedrich-Alexander-University Erlangen-Nuremberg
-Implementation of Algorithms from the Course Optimization for Engineers in Friedrich-Alexander University Erlangen-Nuremberg.
+This Repository consists of Implementation of Algorithms in the course